skjolber/android-nfc-lifecycle-wrapper/README.md

 and keep the resulting built `NfcForegroundDispatch` instance if you want to enable/disable or ignore NFC events.

 ### Reader callback
-Create a `NfcForegroundDispatchBuilder` and pass in the desired (lambda) functions:
+Create a `ReaderCallbackBuilder` and pass in the desired (lambda) functions:

 ```java
 nfcFactory.newReaderCallbackBuilder()